joshuaspear/offline_rl_ope/README.md

 The different kinds of importance samples can also be visualised by querying the ```traj_is_weights``` attribute of a given ```ImportanceSampler``` object.
 If for example, vanilla importance sampling is being used and the samples are not ```NaN``` or ```Inf``` then visualising the ```traj_is_weights``` may provide insight.
 In particular, IS weights will tend to inifinity when the evaluation policy places large density on an action in comparison to the behaviour policy.

+### Road map

 ### Release log

+#### 9.0.0 (Major API release)
+* Fixed error with the per-decision weighted plug and play estimator
+* Streamlined the plug and play estimator using the newly implemented WeightDenom classes

 #### 8.1.0 (Major API release)
 * Added interval estimates!!!